Updated September 2013

 Myki Pass is what was formerly called a periodical ticket.
 You buy the normal Myki card and then add sufficient credit to turn it into a periodical “pass” for your chosen period — for 7 days, or anything from 28 to 365 days — for the zone or zones you want.
 Note that these are consecutive days, not related to calendar months.

-The price for a month is based on a particular number of days, not on a calendar month (where the number of days varies).
+So the price for a monthly Pass is based on a particular number of days, not on a calendar month (where the number of days varies).
 Melbourne metropolitan fares are shown in the following table.
 Regional fares differ from this.
 For full details of fares see the relevant page of the PTV web site.

 |Zones||1||2||1 and 2|

 Concession fares are 50% of the above prices.
-Although we’ve shown the 30 and 365 day prices above, you can buy anything from 28 to 365 days.
+Although we’ve shown the 30 and 365 day prices above, you can buy a Pass for anything from 28 to 365 days.
 For full pricing details see the PTV web site, or the Myki Fares and Ticketing Manual.

 *Note that discounted Yearly tickets are available via the PTUA Commuter Club, and give you about a 9% discount on the 365 day fare above.
 These are specially-coded Myki cards, which are provided free with the discounted Yearly fare.